Dr Melanie Hassett

 I joined Sheffield University Management School in September 2016 to work as a Lecturer in International Business.

-I defended my doctoral dissertation in Economics and Business Administration in 2009 at Turku School of Economics, University of Turku in Finland.
+My doctoral thesis was on "Key persons' organisational commitment in cross-border acquisitions" and I was awarded my doctoral degree in 2010 at Turku School of Economics, University of Turku in Finland.

-My doctoral dissertation is based on a longitudinal case study employing a mixed method approach to analyze the acquired key personnel’s organisational commitment during the post-acquisition integration phase for a two-year time period.
+My doctoral research is based on a longitudinal case study employing a mixed method approach to analyse the acquired key personnel’s organisational commitment during the post-acquisition integration phase for a two-year time period.

 I received the Emerald/EFMD Outstanding Doctoral Research Awards 2011 – Highly Commended.
-I have over ten years of experience in international M&As through a number of research projects, some which involved a number of companies.
+I have over fifteen years of experience in international M&As through a number of research projects, some which involved a number of companies and research partners.